Skip to main content

 Webhooks

-Endatix provides a flexible webhook system that allows you to send notifications to external systems when specific events occur in your application.
-This guide will show you how to implement custom webhook handlers in an external assembly.
+Endatix provides a flexible webhook system that allows you to send notifications to external systems when specific events occur.
+This guide will show you how to configure webhooks at different levels.

 Overview